 What is UVA, UVB, UVC?

-UVA- UVA makes up to 95% of the ultraviolet rays that reach our skin.
+UVA- UVA makes up to 95% of the ultraviolet rays from sun’s rays that reach our skin.
 It is the longest of the 3 wavelengths.
-UVA rays go deep in the dermis of the skin & are the main culprits behind photoaging.
+UVA rays go deep in the dermis of the skin and are the main culprits behind photoaging.
 That’s why look for the term “broad spectrum” on your sunscreen to make sure it covers both UVA+UVB protection.

 UVB- UVB makes up the remaining 5% of the ultraviolet rays that reach our skin.
 Because of a shorter wavelength compared to UVB, it only reaches the epidermis which is the outer layer of skin.
-UVB is solely responsible for sunburn & skin cancer.
+It is the most harmful of all the rays and is solely responsible for sunburn and skin cancer.

 UVC- Shortest of the 3 wavelengths.
-It gets absorbed by the stratosphere & ozone thus, we can easily ignore it without worrying.
+It gets absorbed by the stratosphere and ozone thus, we can easily ignore it without worrying.